luklue/RaspberryPi-SmartHome/README.md

 ````php
 Luk7q@Xubuntu ~ $ sudo dd bs=1M if=[IMG] of=[DEVICE]
 ````
 Replace [IMG] with the path to the distribution and [DEVICE] with the path to your SD-Card.
+This may take some time and no process is shown.
 For the first installation you should connect your Raspi with a keyboard and a monitor.
 After you finished copying your distribution you can put the SD-Card in the Raspi and connect it with the power cable.

 Your username is "root" and your password is "hypriot" [Beware that it is now an American keyboard layout!]